Retford: 19th century

+20th century

 One of the main changes in Retford during the 20th century was the opening of King's Park in 1938.
 The park commemorated the reign of George V and the coronation of George VI.
 The site was presented to the Borough by Mrs M J Huntsman of West Retford Hall, with £2000 towards the cost of the park layout raised by public subscription.

 According to war records, Retford was bombed six times during the Second World War – on 26 September 1940, 30 October 1940, 16 December 1940, 15 March 1941 (2 injuries), 15 August 1941 and 25 August 1941.
 Although it was on the bombing route to larger targets such as Sheffield and Rotherham, was surrounded by airforce bases, and had the intersection between two railway lines, no-one was killed in the raids and the town escaped the war virtually unscathed.

 The Great North Road was diverted around the town in 1961 and part of the old route through the town is now pedestrianised.
 The 1971 census showed the population to have grown to 18,407 inhabitants.
 By 2001, the population had reached 22,000 (Nicholson, 2008), with a large proportion living on housing estates in Ordsall, Hallcroft and Spital Hill.